$547

 This is an alternative route to the classic Inca Trail to Machu Picchu which will take you through incredible landscapes with various types of exotic flora and fauna.
 A unique and specially designed 4-day Salkantay Trek to Machu Picchu, with incomparable views of the snow-capped Humantay and Salkantay Mountains.
 Trek off the beaten path, following our unique route where you visit two incredible crystal clear glacial lakes.
 Hike through the Andes Mountains and camp at our private sites which are more remote, less crowded and off the typical path.
 Follow the remote foot path up to the forgotten Inca Ruins of LLACTAPATA with the greatest view of Machu Picchu.
 Orange Nation is the best choice if you want to enjoy the Salkantay trek in Peru with specialists in creating unique routes, with our customized treks to Machu Picchu like the Salkantay trek, which many tour operators do not offer.

-After a scrumptious and hearty breakfast, we descend for 3 hours toward the rural community of Chayllay.
-Along the way, you will enjoy the refreshing lush green valleys and spectacular waterfalls.
-After lunch, we walk for 5 hours through the beginning of the Peruvian cloud forest, enjoying fruit bearing trees and varied flora and birds.
-Admiring the undulating hills of coffee, cacao and fruit plantations, we finally we arrive at Lucmabamba, where we spend the second night (2,050m/6,767ft).
+After a hearty breakfast, descend for 3 hours to the rural community of Chayllay.
+On the trek enjoy the refreshing lush green valleys and spectacular waterfalls.
+After lunch, walk for 5 hours through the Peruvian cloud forest, enjoying fruit bearing trees and varied flora and birds.
+Admiring the undulating hills of coffee, cacao and fruit plantations, arrive at Lucmabamba, where we spend the second night (2,050m/6,767ft).

-Here we take a relaxing tour, where we get to experience Peru at the source of its coffee exportation, forging a connection to increasingly popular and world famous Peruvian coffee.
-We begin by browsing the fields, learning about the different types of beans and picking our own.
-Then, we roast and grind them into coffee.
-Finally, we get to brew and drink our own coffee!
+In the afternoon, We browse the fields, learning about the different types of beans and picking our own.
+After we have roasted and grinded we get to brew and drink our own coffee!
 It is a truly unique experience.
-However, it does not end there.
-Co-existing in fields of tomatoes and avocados are multiple ecosystems with unique flora and fauna.
-After picking our fresh produce, our trekking chef prepares it for us for our dinner.
+There are fields of tomatoes and avocados that we pick and our trekking chef prepares it for us for our dinner.

-After the last delicious breakfast prepared by our chef, we continue along the ancient and remote Inca Trail for 3 hours uphill to the Puncuyoc Pass (2,700m/8,858ft).
-Along the way, you will not believe the incredible views and long valleys reaching into the distance with their fruit plantations.
-We finally arrive to Llactapata Inca Ruins; located directly across from Machu Picchu!
-There we take time to enjoy the strategic location of the Citadel of the Grand Machu Picchu from across the canyon and admire its surrounding mountains Huayna Picchu, Machu Picchu and the Aobamba Canyon.
+After the last delicious breakfast prepared by our chef, continue along the ancient and remote Inca Trail for 3 hours to the Puncuyoc Pass (2,700m/8,858ft).
+Marvel at the incredible views and long valleys reaching into the distance with their fruit plantations.
+Arrive to Llactapata Inca Ruins; located directly across from Machu Picchu!
+Take time to enjoy the strategic location of the Citadel of Machu Picchu from across the canyon and admire the surrounding mountains Huayna Picchu, Machu Picchu and the Aobamba Canyon.

-Then, we descend for 2 hours to the hydroelectric plant, the primary power source for Cusco, where we have lunch.
-Then, we take the train for a half hour to Aguas Calientes where we sleep in a nice hotel with all the amenities you need after camping.
+Descend for 2 hours to the hydroelectric plant, the primary power source for Cusco, where we have lunch.
+Then, we take the train for a half hour to Aguas Calientes where we sleep in a hotel with all the amenities you need after camping.

 ***IMPORTANT: